-First Person to Arrive in the ERR Functional Checklist TASK TIME COMPLETE (✓) / NA Ensure sufficient telephone and radios / other communications devices are available as a minimum: 1 x Incoming telephone line 1 x Outgoing telephone line Two radios - 1 for each channel being used Phone and radio chargers Laptop with internet / 3G connection Provide butcher's paper and relevant map and post on the walls.
+First Person to Arrive in the ERR Functional Checklist TASK Ensure sufficient telephone and radios / other communications devices are available as a minimum: 1 x Incoming telephone line 1 x Outgoing telephone line Two radios - 1 for each channel being used Phone and radio chargers Laptop with internet / 3G connection Provide butcher's paper and relevant map and post on the walls.
 Ensure each functional head has a copy of their functional checklists and log keeping papers.
 Ensure a whiteboard is clean and ready to use.
 Notify Reception that an incident has required activation of the Site EMT and advise them to deal with enquires as per their training and functional checklist.
 Check off functional heads arrival with time of arrival, hand to site HSSE Manager on his/her arrival.
-Brief PIC of operational status of the ERR on their arrival. • Hand control of ERR to the PIC and stand down or act as otherwise instructed.
+Brief PIC of operational status of the ERR on their arrival.
+Brief PIC of operational status of the ERR on their arrival.
+Hand control of ERR to the PIC and stand down or act as otherwise instructed.
 Time Concluded Name: Date: Signa ture: